3 Rules

 Registration fee-

-There are two levels of fees depending on which league you join.
-We offer our Premier league and a Basic league which both offer cash prizes for the top five places.
+The League offers cash prizes for the top five places.
 Entry fees include both the regular season as well as the playoffs.
-Payouts are based on a full league of 20 teams and any league that is not full will have the payouts adjusted accordingly.
-The fees provide the prize money at the end of the season.
+Payouts are based on a full league of 24 teams and if the league is not full will have the payouts adjusted accordingly.
+The fee provides the prize money at the end of the season.
 All other costs to maintain and run the league are covered by me as this is one of my passions, not a profit center.

 Payouts: